Stabilizer Ranks, Barnes Wall Lattices and Magic Monotones: Introduction

 \begin{theorem}[Fidelity amplification for $\ket{H}^{\otimes n}$] Given a stabilizer decomposition of $\ket {H}^{\otimes n}$ with relative error $\epsilon$ and rank $k$, there exists another stabilizer decomposition with rank $O(\alpha k)$ and relative error $\frac {\epsilon}{\alpha}$. \end{theorem}

 In particular, for proving super-polynomial lower bounds for the approximate rank, this result shows that it suffices to show those for decompositions with polynomially small error.
-Further, this also says that any such lower bound with also apply to decompositions with polynomially high relative error, i.e, with polynomially small fidelity.
+Further, this also says that any such lower bound will also apply to decompositions with polynomially high relative error, i.e, with polynomially small fidelity.
+We prove this result by starting with a stabilizer decomposition $\ket{\psi}$ of $\ket{H}^{\otimes n}$, and looking at its components along this direction and in the perpendicular direction.
+On applying an $H$ gate with probability $\frac{1}{2}$ independently to each qubit of $\ket{\psi}$ to get a distribution over states $\ket{\phi}$, the expected relative error of $\frac{\ket{\psi} + \ket{\phi}}{2}$ is half of its original value.
+As such, there is a stabilizer decomposition of rank $2k$ with half the relative error.
+This result also lets us compose good approximate decompositions together to higher tensor powers: